 Key attributes: mentoring, research, polar fieldwork, safety, risk management, collaboration, advocacy

-I am a sea ice physical properties specialist in the Norwegian Nansen Legacy Project (https://arvenetternansen.com).
+I was a sea ice physical properties specialist in the Norwegian Nansen Legacy Project (https://arvenetternansen.com).
 My work mixes traditional sea ice sampling using drills, ice corers, ship based observation and detailed snow pits – and new strategies using small drones, semiautomated snow probes and electromagnetic sounders.
 Overall, the aim is to help unpack how sea ice physical structures interact with the living environment of the norther Barents sea.

-I’ve experienced a huge variety of sea ice conditions working off RV Kronprins Haakon in winter (March 2021, February / March 2022), spring (May 2021) and at the start of the Arctic refreeze (September 2021), travelling up to 87.5 degrees north.
+I worked in a huge variety of sea ice conditions working off RV Kronprins Haakon in winter (March 2021, February / March 2022), spring (May 2021) and at the start of the Arctic refreeze (September 2021), travelling up to 87.5 degrees north.

 Drawing on my Antarctic experience I managed equipment logistics, set field program priorities, trained and mentored sea ice researchers in the field.